alimacosen/shareplate/README.md

 ## Overview

 ### Description and Declaration
-This is the team project of course 18-653 in Carnegie Mellon University.
+This is a course team project at Carnegie Mellon University.
-This project is only for studying purpose.
+This project is only for studying purposes.
 You CAN NOT share or use any parts to conduct commercial activities or to obtain profit from them without permission and authorization.

 ### Intro
 The frontend and backend repo is under folder `codebase/`
 The related documentations are under folder `docs/`
-For a quick demo of SharePlate project, please refer to `demo.pdf`
+For a quick demo of the SharePlate project, please refer to `demo.pdf`

 ### Architecture and Design
 - architecture